mironovdm/rpi2hm10/README.md

 Or you can use TCP sockets in your program and exchange the binary data with your HM-10 module.

-## Important note
-This tool works with HM-10 V551 and lower version firmware and doesn't work with V710 firmware because of a problem with activation of notifications on HM-10, which responds with error.
-I have not tested versions between V551 and V710.
+## Compatible HM-10 firmware versions

-It seems that it is possible to make V710 work updating some data in bluetoothd cache but it's not a reliable way.
+This tool works with HM-10 modules with firmware V5xx and V6xx and doesn't work with V7xx because V7xx firmware is intended for master role.
+It seems that it is possible to make V7xx work by rewriting flags of the characteristic in bluetoothd cache but it doesn't looks like a reliable way.

 ## Hardware
 This utility was developed on Raspberry Pi 3B+.
 But I suppose it should work